Elladavyson/Antidepressant_MWAS/MRS_analysis/README.md

 ## Demographic information

-This R script will generate a table of demographic information for your sample (useful for the manuscript and interpretating our results).
+`cohort_demographics.R` will generate a table of demographic information for your sample (useful for the manuscript and interpretating our results).
 Currently it formats information on age, sex, bmi, smoking, pack years, AD MRS (generated from `MRS_calc.R` and mdd status (if applicable).

 *--cohort*: Cohort name, e.g 'GS' or 'LBC1936'